FilipMKgit/4th_Year_Project/README.md

 ### Main Pipeline:
 This is the order of files ran to get the study's results, and thus it is recommended that the user follows this order to replicate the results (note the split_data script randomizes the file allocation, thus results of supervised models will vary):

-To get raw data download zip file from https://drive.google.com/file/d/1KpIMXzTEW8gkBzk6JW8IX5HNfB83_9GM/view?usp=drive_link First run 'pip install -r requirements.txt' to install all dependencies from requirements.txt
+Download raw data zip and unzip into the working directory

+Run 'pip install -r requirements.txt' to install all dependencies from requirements.txt

 Run scripts from All_Scripts directory in the follwing order: